soulteary/docker-sso-server/README.md

 - username: `username`
 - password: `password`

-OTP verification will need to be reset as the service restarts, which further improves the security of the program.
+In order to further improve the security of the program, when the default service restarts, you need to scan the code again to set the OTP verification of the account.
+This default behavior allows you to change it by setting the fixed `OTP_OPTION`.

 ## Option: Outbound Restriction